elithrar/admission-control/README.md

 - [`cfssl`](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/#download-and-install-cfssl) as part of the process of generating a TLS key-pair, and some familiarity with creating TLS (SSL) certificates (CSRs, PEM-encoded certificates, keys).
 - Experience writing Go - for implementing your own `AdmitFuncs` (refer to the example `DenyPublicServices` AdmitFunc included).
 - Experience building OCI (Docker) containers via `docker build` or similar.

+## Setup

+Setting up an Admission Controller in your Kubernetes cluster has three major steps:

+1. Generate a TLS keypair—Kubernetes only allows HTTPS (TLS) communication to Admission Controllers, whether in-cluster or hosted externally—and make the key & certificate available as a `Secret` within your cluster.

+2. Create a `Deployment` with your Admission-Control-based server, mounting the TLS keypair in your `Secret` as a volume in the container.

+3. Configure a `ValidatingWebhookConfiguration` that tells Kubernetes which objects should be validated, and the endpoint (URL) on your `Service` to validate them against.

+Your single server can act as the admission controller for any number of `ValidatingWebhookConfiguration` or `MutatingWebhookConfiguration` - each configuration can point to a specific URL on the same server.

 ## Configuring a Server